-- Recommendations regarding RT should be made by a board-certified radiation oncologist. - Definitive RT should be given for patients with unresectable disease (if disease progresses on induction chemotherapy), incompletely resected invasive thymoma or thymic carcinoma, or as adjuvant therapy after chemotherapy and surgery for patients with locally advanced disease. - Radiation oncologists need to communicate with the surgeon to review the operative findings and to help determine the target volume at risk.
-They also need to communicate with the pathologist regarding the detailed pathology on histology, disease extent such as extracapsular extension, and surgical margins. - The review of preoperative imaging and co-registration of preoperative imaging into the planning system are helpful in defining treatment volumes. - Acronyms and abbreviations for RT are the same as listed in the Principles of Radiation Therapy for NCCN Guidelines for Non-Small Cell Lung Cancer.
+- Recommendations regarding RT should be made by radiation oncologists with experience in managing thymomas and thymic carcinomas. - Definitive RT should be given for patients with unresectable disease (if disease progresses on induction chemotherapy), incompletely resected invasive thymoma or thymic carcinoma, or as adjuvant therapy after chemotherapy and surgery for patients with locally advanced disease. - Radiation oncologists need to communicate with the surgeon to review the operative findings and to help determine the target volume at risk.
+They also need to communicate with the pathologist regarding the detailed pathology on histology, disease extent such as extracapsular extension, and surgical margins. - The review of preoperative imaging and co-registration of preoperative imaging into the planning system are helpful in defining treatment volumes. - Acronyms and abbreviations for RT are the same as listed in the Principles of Radiation Therapy for the NCCN Guidelines for Non-Small Cell-Lung Cancer.